gaoqisheng123-bot/machine-learning-zoomcamp-homework/capstone_2/README.md

-# Traffic Sign Recognition AI Project
+# Traffic Sign Recognition Project

 This project implements a complete end-to-end Machine Learning pipeline to classify traffic signs from the German Traffic Sign Recognition Benchmark (GTSRB).